FAQs: Spousal Support in Corona

 Are temporary and permanent spousal support usually the same?

 Interestingly, the law does not allow Riverside County Family Court judges, and others throughout California, to use the computer calculator for spousal support when determining permanent spousal support.
 The only function of the XSpouse or Dissomaster programs that the court may consider is the tax consequences afforded to each party based on various input factors.
-The general rule of thumb is that permanent spousal support orders will be up to 20% of the amount of a temporary spousal support order.
+The general rule of thumb is that permanent spousal support orders will be up to 20% less than the amount of a temporary spousal support order.

 What is a “Smith Ostler” order?